Morgan Featherstone: Career

 This was highlighted in September 2007 when Featherstone appeared in a two-page article in Sydney's Daily Telegraph (Daily Telegraph 20 September 2007) with the headline "From Child Model to Model Child" and on Channel 9's "A Current Affair" highlighting her modeling and academic achievements and detailing her wishes to be involved in animal conservation.
-She rejected claims that her modeling career ruined her childhood and said she would be happy to stop modeling if it meant she could realize her dreams of working with animals.
+She rejected claims that her modeling career ruined her childhood and said she would be happy to stop modeling if it meant she could realise her dreams of working with animals.

 In November 2007 Featherstone held a fashion parade in Brisbane City that raised $10 000 for charity.
 In October 2009 Featherstone organised $5000 worth of prizes and personally sponsored the photography for the Downs Syndrome Association of Queensland's Annual Gala Ball.

 Featherstone appeared on Australian current affairs program "Today Tonight" (26 February 2008) in a story that labelled her as "Australia's youngest home owner" where she proudly showed off her 4 bedroom, 3 bathroom house she was in the middle of renovating.

 In the same week Featherstone's photo was used as a background photo on Australian television breakfast program "Sunrise" for an interview with Doctor Karen Brooks about bad role models for children.
 Also featured in the interview were Paris Hilton and Britney Spears.
-Brooks has criticized Featherstone in the media about being a bad example for other children numerous times since 2003.
+Brooks has criticised Featherstone in the media about being a bad example for other children numerous times since 2003.
 Featherstone has stated that she has never met Brooks but "she is allowed to have her opinion about me.
 Miss Brooks has never asked to meet me but I would be happy to as I'm sure that she would rather base her assessments on me personally rather than on a photograph of me".
 When asked whether this criticism upset her Featherstone replied "not at all, I don't worry when people say bad things about me.
 They don't know me and are only guessing.
 I'm happy with myself and my life and I hope they are as well".